CLARIAH/pure3dx/docs/local-deploy.md

 #### Provision the volumes

-You might wnat to have a look ate the `docker-compose.yml` file.
+You might want to have a look at the `docker-compose.yml` file.
 There you see how parts of the directory structure of the repo are mounted.

 The toplevel directory of the repo is mounted as `/app`, so the source code